mslonik/Hotstrings/README.md

 ---|---
 fs@ | `FirstName.SecondName@yourhosting.com`

+---

-So let's make your PC really personal again.
+So *let's make your PC really personal (again)*.
 Now with use of hotstrings and Hotstring application.

 ## [Why somebody may want to use *Hotstrings* application?](#table-of-content "Return to Table of content")
 Because it doesn't require much knowledege and text editing to run your own hotstrings. *Hotstrings* application can be run even without installation (e.g. from USB pendrive, run **Hotstrings.exe**).
 Thanks to GUI (Graphical User Interface) you will master defining and applying of your own hotstrings in a blink of an eye 😉.

-The alternative, traditional way, is based on text edition, when hotstrings are prepared in AutoHotkey script (text file with .ahk extension), keeping attention to syntax of AutoHotkey syntax.
-Next such a script can be compiled into executive (.exe).
+The alternative, traditional way, is based on text file edition, when hotstrings are prepared in AutoHotkey script (text file with .ahk extension), keeping attention to syntax of AutoHotkey syntax.
+Definitely this is at most flexible way, but do we need that to define auto-replace hotstrings?

 ## [How to reset the hotstring recognizer?](#table-of-content "Return to Table of content")